kevin-rs/autogpt/INSTALLATION.md

 }

 #[async_trait]
-impl AgentExecutor for CustomAgent {
+impl Executor for CustomAgent {
     async fn execute<'a>(
         &'a mut self,
         tasks: &'a mut Task,